 Listen to the More Recipes About Music & Food Spotify Playlist

-Ultimately, I would realize I was a victim of the chef-driven burger culture in New York.
+Ultimately, I would realize I was a victim of the chef-driven burger syndrome in New York.
 Sometime in the last couple of decades, chefs decided burgers had to be elevated.
-Big ass patties of special dry aged beef blends – complex house crafted spreads and toppings – artisan baked brioches – all became a part of the ever bigger ever less burger-like burger in NYC.
+Big ass patties of special dry-aged beef blends – complex house-crafted spreads and toppings – artisan baked brioches – all became a part of the ever-bigger ever less burger-like burger in NYC.
 It’s understandable.
 Chefs want to innovate, put their stamp on their dishes, and hopefully make something culinary press worthy.
 Many of the Chef burgers in NYC did just that garnering a lot of press that finally triggered an inevitable backlash and a return to sanity: the smash burger.

-Smash burgers are a simple thing of cooking beauty.
-Take a couple ounces of ground beef – form a ball – toss ball on hot griddle – smash with spatula or grill press – cook 2 minutes – flip add American cheese – cook 1 minute – put on toasted potato roll – top with mustard, mayo, pickle chips, and perhaps lettuce, tomato, and onion – eat and be satisfied.
+Smash burgers are a thing of simple culinary beauty.
+Take a couple of ounces of ground beef – form a ball – toss the ball on a hot griddle – smash with spatula or grill press – cook 2 minutes – flip add American cheese – cook 1 minute – put on a toasted potato roll – top with mustard, mayo, pickle chips, and perhaps lettuce, tomato, and onion – eat and be satisfied.
 My current favorite NYC burgers are all smashed style burgers (even if not all are smashed), so I decided to change up my home burger game and start making smash burgers.

-While it is certainly possible to do this burger in a non-stick skillet, the best results are going to come from a cast iron pan.
+While it is certainly possible to do this burger in a non-stick skillet, the best results are going to come from a cast-iron pan.
 You want something heavy that will hold heat and replicate a commercial kitchen griddle.
-Best turn the kitchen fan on early – it will get smoky.
-When you get your pan up to temperature, add a tablespoon of vegetable oil and spread it evenly using a paper towel held with tongs.
-You’re looking for a nice shiny pan but no pools of oil.
+Best turn the kitchen fan on early.
+It will get smoky.
+When you get your pan up to temperature, add a tablespoon of vegetable oil or butter and spread it evenly using a paper towel held with tongs.
+You’re looking for a nice shiny pan with no pools of oil.

 I am a proponent of plain high-fat content ground chuck for burgers.
-No dry aging – no special blends – definitely not grass fed.
+No dry-aging – no special blends – definitely not grass-fed.
 Once upon a time, you could find 70/30 mix in the store (70% lean beef, 30% fat) and that made amazing burgers.
-These days – unless you get a custom grind at a butcher – you’re probably going to find 80/20 chuck.
+These days, unless you get a custom grind at a butcher, you’re probably going to find 80/20 chuck.
 That’s what I recommend here.
-Three simple prep steps: lightly season (salt, pepper, and Worcestershire mixed into the meat), do not overwork when making the balls and rest the balls in the fridge to let the fat set back up before cooking.
+Three simple prep steps: lightly season (salt, pepper, and Worcestershire mixed into the meat), do not overwork when making the balls, and rest them in the fridge to let the fat set back up before cooking.

 For me, a burger sweet spot is a 4-6 ounce patty.
 This remains filling, stands up to toppings, and is overall manageable as a sandwich.
 Traditionally, you take 4 ounces of meat and smash it on the grill.
 This will result in a great burger with a killer outer crust (the goal of a smash burger) but also increases cook time a bit.
 Thanks to my favorite research source – Serious Eats – I discovered a method for reducing cook time and increasing the amount of killer outer crust.
 Rather than one 4-ounce ball of meat, Serious Eats smashed two 2-ounce balls.
 Burger perfection.
 I use 3-ounce balls and top each patty with a slice of cheese because more cheese is the best cheese.

-Once your meat has rested, get all of your toppings and buns sorted and ready.
+Once your beef has rested in the fridge, get all of your toppings and buns sorted and ready.
 Make sure to unwrap the cheese slices ahead of time.
 Once you start cooking, things move quickly.
 You are shooting for a crisp crust but not to burn your burgers.
 Getting distracted during cooking will end up in a potential disaster.
 For assembly, I believe in the building from the bottom bun up – mustard on the bottom – then lettuce, tomato, and onion (if using and in that order) – burgers – pickles – mayo on the top bun.

 CHEESE CHEESE ME